 A summertime favorite, these Crispy Fried Green Tomatoes are made with Panko breadcrumbs mixed with garlic, onion, and a little kick of cayenne pepper.
+It’s my favorite fried green tomatoes recipe!

 The other thing I didn’t like about classic fried green tomatoes the first time was how they didn’t have any flavor, so I add garlic powder, onion powder, salt and cayenne pepper to my Crispy Fried Green Tomatoes.

-Part of the reason I made these this time was because I have a lot of large green tomatoes in my garden that just weren’t turning red.
+I love to make fried green tomatoes towards the end of the growing season, but part of the reason I made these this time was because I have a lot of large green tomatoes in my garden that just weren’t turning red.
 It turns out they weren’t turning red because it’s been too hot, who knew?
 I looked it up and found out that tomatoes need temperatures between 75-80 to turn red, not the above 90 we had 9 days in a row!
 Good thing I love it hot!

 Crispy Fried Green Tomatoes